Enhancing the SEOBNRv5 effective-one-body waveform model with second-order gravitational self-force fluxes: Matching EOB and GSF multipolar fluxes

 Thus, in the GSF-augmented EOB model, $\rho_{\ell m}$ in Eq.~\eqref{eq:flm} is replaced as

 both when computing the EOB gravitational polarizations and RR force (taking $\Delta\rho_{\ell m}^{(1)}=0$ for modes for which it has not been calculated, yet).

-For two modes (the (3,2) and (4,3)) these fits contain higher PN terms than included in the corresponding $\rho_{\ell m}^{(0)}$ in previous \texttt{SEOBNR} models.
-For the sake of consistency, \SEOBNR{v5HM} augments the corresponding $\rho_{\ell m}^{(0)}$-terms to the appropriate PN order with corresponding 1GSF flux terms, which are known up to very high PN order~\cite{Fujita:2012cm}.
+For two modes (the $(3,2)$ and $(4,3)$) these fits contain higher PN terms than included in the corresponding $\rho_{\ell m}^{(0)}$ in previous \texttt{SEOBNR} models, which included terms up to $v^8_\Omega$ and $v^6_\Omega$ respectively.
+For the sake of consistency, \SEOBNR{v5HM}~\cite{Pompiliv5} augments the corresponding $\rho_{\ell m}^{(0)}$-terms with terms at $v^{10}_\Omega$ and $v^8_\Omega$ using 1GSF flux terms, which are known up to very high PN order~\cite{Fujita:2012cm}.